Harrangutann/Harrangutann/README.md

 # About Me

 👋 Hello, I’m @iHarrrison, a Junior Software Engineer and a 1st year Computer Science student.
-I came into this industry via an IT Professional Apprenticeship in 2017, working on a helpdesk and moving into software development after succesfully completing the course.
+I came into the industry via an IT Professional Apprenticeship in 2017, working on a helpdesk and moving into software development after succesfully completing the course.
 I went part time at my place of work and began my uni course in September 2021.